justinjsd/blockchain/README.md

-# blockchain
-My own take on the implementation of a simple blockchain

 # ⛓️ Build a Blockchain in Python

 This project is based on the article **["Learn Blockchains by Building One"](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)** by Daniel van Flymen.
 It walks through creating a simple blockchain using Python.